 - academic excellence in their classes,

-- participating in school activities (get involved in sports, clubs, etc.), and
+- participation in school activities (get involved in sports, clubs, etc.), and

-- get involved in the community (volunteer at an animal shelter, nursing home, church, food pantry, etc.)
+- involvement in the community (volunteer at an animal shelter, nursing home, church, food pantry, etc.)